Kansas apprenticeship program helps fill skilled labor shortage

 Thanks to the Plumbers and Pipefitters Apprenticeship Training of Kansas earn while you learn model, it makes it easier to provide for his family while making the switch.

-“They are getting 280 hours of in classroom and shop experience but they’re also getting at least 1,700 hours of on the job training while they are out there working for one of our contractors,” said John Clark, Training Director.
+“They are getting 280 hours of classroom and shop experience, but they’re also getting at least 1,700 hours of on the job training while they are out there working for one of our contractors,” said John Clark, Training Director.

 “We like to boast that it’s a very reasonable option than going to college.
 To get college tuition credit, students pay $600 a year versus the thousands you pay at college,” said Clark.